 “When you aren’t in the same room, it can be difficult or awkward to rely on other group members.
 Software and sometimes cloud-based collaboration tools now exist to fill in the gaps.
 They can be seen as a centralized location to send messages, post updates, make announcements, and plan out next steps.”

 Companies everywhere are adopting collaboration software to help not only with remote work but also promote organization in complicated business teams.
 If you’re in the market for such a tool, look for:

 • Strong feature sets: Look for features that cover all the aspects of team collaboration.
 You don’t have to invest in several fragmented pieces of software to get the job done.

 Ease of use: The longer it takes for everyone to learn how to use a platform, the less impactful it will be.
 If you can request a demo, look for an intuitive UI and help documentation.

 Cloud delivery: This is more important than ever before.
 Cloud-based delivery for collaboration software enables employees to contribute no matter where they are.
 While some project managers are rightly concerned about data privacy, many service providers do offer features for protecting sensitive files and processes.

 Looking to Upgrade Collaboration In Your Workplace?
 Try Cloud Softphone

 Collaboration is everything today.
 Your employees want it, your projects need it, and it’s the catalyst driving the hybrid workplace forward.

 Finding collaboration-friendly solutions doesn’t have to be hard.
 You just need to know what to look for.

 Are you interested in developing a more collaborative business team for your next project?
 Promote better innovation, more cohesive teams, and ultimately better results with Cloud Softphone.
-Check out how our mobility and softphone solutions enable powerful communication for the busiest of teams.
+Check out how our mobility and white label softphone solutions enable powerful communication for the busiest of teams.